sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 Papers submitted to the Computing Education Research track describe an empirical computing education project.

-Computing Education Research papers should adhere to rigorous standards, describing research questions, hypotheses, methods, results, and limitations, as is typical and expected of research studies.
-These papers normally focus on topics relevant to computing education with emphasis on educational goals and knowledge units/topics; teaching and learning methods or techniques; evaluation of pedagogical approaches; studies of the many different populations that are engaged in computing education, including (but not limited to) students, instructors; and issues of gender, diversity, equity, and underrepresentation.
+Computing Education Research papers should adhere to rigorous standards, describing research questions, hypotheses, methods, results with statistical rigor (where applicable), and limitations, as is typical and expected of research studies.
+These papers normally focus on topics relevant to computing education with emphasis on educational goals and knowledge units/topics; instructional and learning methods or techniques  in computing education; evaluation of pedagogical approaches; studies of the many different populations that are engaged in computing education, including (but not limited to) students, instructors, teaching assistants, tutors, advisors, etc; and issues of gender, diversity, equity, and underrepresentation.
 We welcome replication papers and papers that present null or negative results that meet the criteria below.

 For a typical paper in this track, here are some key factors to include (as an author) and to look for (as a reviewer):

 1. Are there one or more clearly stated research questions?
 Since the rest of the paper will be organized around these, it’s often good to put them in the abstract and in the first section of the paper.
-2. Are the questions of interest to the SIGCSE Technical Symposium audience?
+1. Are the questions of interest to the SIGCSE Technical Symposium audience?
-3. Related work in computing education
+1. Related work in computing education
     - Is the relevant work in computing education included?
 If not, a good review must give references to missing material.
 Simply saying “The related work section is incomplete” is not enough.
     - Do the authors clearly describe the relationship between the previous work and the current research questions?
 In what ways does the current project build on the previous work, and how is it different?
-4. Related work in educational theory
+1. Related work in educational theory
     - Is the project based in educational theory?
 If not, should it be and what are some theories the authors should consider?
     - Is the theory described clearly, with appropriate citations?
     - Is the theory’s relationship to the current project clearly described?
-5. Is the data gathering sufficiently clearly described so that the reader could replicate it?
+1. Is the data gathering sufficiently clearly described so that the reader could replicate it?
 The [reporting tips by csedresearch.org](https://csedresearch.org/guides/) have great recommendations on what data to gather and report.
 Some key information to include:
     - About the data: why this particular type of data is relevant to your research questions
     - About the participants: how many, what was their background (are they instructors, students, alumni, etc.); what if any formal coursework have they had in computing; how many were men and how many women; and any other factors that are relevant to the author’s project
     - About the person(s) gathering the data: What is their relationship to the participants?
 For example, if the data were collected from students in a class, was the instructor one of the researchers or not?
     - About the data gathering process: did the project use surveys, interviews, samples of student work, other; If surveys or interviews, exactly what questions were asked.
 	- Six pages may not be sufficient to provide all the necessary details.
 Authors may link to supplemental materials that should be blinded for review.
 However, as a reviewer, you are not expected to review linked supplemental materials.
-6. Is the data analysis process/methodology sufficiently described so that the reader could reproduce it?
+1. Is the data analysis process/methodology sufficiently described so that the reader could reproduce it?
     - What methodology was used?
     - Is the methodology described, with an appropriate citation?
     - Is the implementation of the methodology clearly enough described?
 How many people were involved?
 What process was used to resolve any disagreements?
 	- Is the analysis process/methodology appropriate for answering the research questions?
-7. Is the analysis methodology something new to computing education research that might be a contribution itself?
+1. Is the analysis methodology something new to computing education research that might be a contribution itself?
-8. Are the results of the analysis clearly summarized?
+1. Are the results of the analysis clearly summarized?
-9. Are the results thoroughly discussed, including:
+1. Are the results thoroughly discussed, including:
     - Their relationship to the research questions
     - Their relationship to previous work
     - The implications of the results for teaching
     - The implications of the results for future research
-10. Are threats to validity discussed?
+1. Are threats to validity discussed?

 #### Research Paper Resources
 There are many resources for writing high quality papers for submission to the SIGCSE Technical Symposium.
 We encourage reviewers to read and evaluate papers from prior SIGCSE Technical Symposium, especially those designated as *best papers*, which were selected both due to content and high quality reporting.
 We have linked in additional resources that you may find useful as you review CS Education Research papers.